fstab/grok_exporter/CONFIG.md

 * `type` is `gauge`.
 * `name`, `help`, `match`, and `labels` have the same meaning as for `counter` metrics.
 * `value` is the Grok field to be monitored.
 In the example `match` pattern, we used `%{NUMBER:val}` to define that the match for `%{NUMBER}` will have the name `val`.
 We then use `val` as the `value` to be monitored.
 You must make sure that the Grok field used as `value` always matches a valid number.
+* `cumulative` is optional.
+By default, the last observed value is measured.
+With `cumulative: true`, the sum of all observed values is measured.

 Output for the example log lines above::